-The Maritime Analysis and Operations Centre – Narcotics (MAOC (N)), based in Lisbon, is an initiative by 7 EU Member Countries: France, Ireland, Italy, Spain, Netherlands, Portugal and the UK and is co-funded by the Internal Security Fund of the European Union.
-The Centre provides a forum for multi-lateral cooperation to suppress illicit drug trafficking by sea and air.
+MAOC (N) is an initiative by 6 EU Member States (France, Ireland, Italy, Spain, the Netherlands and Portugal) and the United Kingdom, co-funded by the Internal Security Fund of the European Union.
+The Centre provides a forum for multi-lateral cooperation, to tackle illicit drug trafficking by sea and air.

 The Centre was inaugurated on the 30th of September 2007 in Lisbon, following the signing of an International Agreement by Ministers from each of the Partner Countries.
 MAOC (N) is staffed by Country Liaison Officers representing the police, customs, military and maritime authorities of the participating European nations, as well as permanent liaison officers from the United States (the Drug Enforcement Administration and the Joint Interagency Task Force – South).